washb-eed-substudies/pregnancy-stress-growth/README.md

 A reproducible analysis for studying associations between pregnancy biomarkers and child growth outcomes.

+This analysis if associated with the following manuscript:

+Chen B, Mertens AN, Lin CH, et al. Associations Between Micronutrient Status, Hormones, and Immune Status During Pregnancy and Child Growth in Rural Bangladesh: A Prospective Cohort Study.
+Current Developments in Nutrition.
+Published online November 8, 2025:107596. doi:10.1016/j.cdnut.2025.107596

 ## Overview

 This repository contains data processing, statistical analysis, and figure/table generation scripts in R for the WASH-EDD substudy under the WASH-Benefits Trial.